 According to the Associated Press, Pennsylvania school officials recently faced charges for hiding lead and asbestos contamination in nearly a dozen schools.
 The article states that three individuals, including a former superintendent and two officials, knew that the drinking water in the schools contained dangerous levels of lead since 2016.
-Despite their knowledge of the problem, they failed to fix or disconnect the water fountains or sinks in the schools.
+Despite their knowledge of the problem, they failed to fix or disconnect the water fountains or sinks in the schools, they continued to try hiding asbestos problems.

 Two of the individuals also knew that a multitude of school locations had dangerous levels of asbestos after an inspection.
 Despite the fact that asbestos was found in school classrooms, restrooms, and a cafeteria, the two school officials did little to solve the health hazards.
 After the news was released, a total of three school officials were charged with felony child endangerment for their negligence in handling the lead and asbestos contaminations.